farhannadim311/MIT-6.100L/README.md

 ## Learning Outcomes -
     Writing and calling functions in Python
     Using loop mechanisms to repeat a computational process until a condition is reached
+## PSET 3
+I had to write a program that analyzes and compares two text files using word and letter frequency statistics.
+It calculates similarity scores, identifies the most frequent words, and computes TF-IDF values to evaluate word significance across multiple documents
+## Learning Outcomes -
+    Using dictionaries to efficiently store, update and manage data Exploring and understanding various data analytics approach such as TF-IDF